What the ‘best / most suitable home loan’ means for you

 - You need to be disciplined around the redraw facility on a standard variable loan.
 If you dip into it too often, it will take much longer and cost more to pay off your loan.

-The interest rate is fixed for a certain period, usually the first one to five years of the loan.
+The interest rate is fixed for a certain period, usually from one to five years of the loan and some up to 10 yrs.
 This means your regular repayments stay the same regardless of changes in interest rates.
-At the end of the fixed period you can decide whether to fix the rate again, at whatever rate lenders are offering, or move to a variable loan.
+At the end of the fixed period you can decide whether to fix the rate again, at whatever rate lenders are offering at the time, or move to a variable loan OR move into a mix of both? ie a variable & fixed “split” (see below).

 - Your regular repayments are unaffected by increases in interest rates.